nya3jp/tast/docs/writing_tests.md

 ### Preconditions

 Sometimes a lengthy setup process (e.g. restarting Chrome and logging in, which takes at least 6-7 seconds) is needed by multiple tests.
+Rather than running the same setup for each of those tests, tests can declare the shared setup, which is named "precondition" in Tast.

+Tests sharing the same precondition run consecutively. `Prepare()` of the precondition runs just before each test function, and `Close()` is called once just after the last of them completes.
+Each test can declare its precondition by setting [testing.Test.Pre] an instance that implements [testing.Precondition] and `testing.preconditionImpl`.
+The instance `Prepare()` returns can be obtained by calling `s.PreValue()` in the test.
+Because `PreValue()` returns an `interface{}`, type assertion is needed to cast it to the actual type.

-Rather than calling [chrome.New] at the beginning of each test, tests can declare that they require a logged-in Chrome instance by setting [testing.Test.Pre] to [chrome.LoggedIn].
+For example, rather than calling [chrome.New] at the beginning of each test, tests can declare that they require a logged-in Chrome instance by setting [testing.Test.Pre] to [chrome.LoggedIn] in `init()`.
 This enables Tast to just perform login once and then share the same Chrome instance with all tests that specify the precondition.
-See the [chrome.LoggedIn] documentation for more details.
+See the [chrome.LoggedIn] documentation for more details, and [example.ChromeDisplay] for a test using the precondition.

 If you want a new Chrome precondition with custom options, call [chrome.NewPrecondition] from a single place in your test package and save the